 First comes love, then comes marriage – and with marriage comes quite the financial commitment.
 If you’re anything like the majority of our brides, you will do anything and everything to save a few bucks on your wedding.
 Fortunately for you, there’s a way to achieve the wedding of your dreams without breaking the bank.
-Take a look at these tips to save on your wedding with the help of the experts at NerdWallet.

 Go paperless!
 Electronic invitations are a wonderful way to cut costs as well as track RSVPs.
 Not only will you save money, but you also eliminate the risk of an invitation getting lost in the mail.
 If you would rather send out a traditional wedding invitation as opposed to sending your invitation electronically, try printing your own.
 There are plenty of downloadable user-friendly templates making it easier than ever to create your own invitations from the comfort of your home while saving money.

 Who says you must buy your wedding dress at a bridal shop?
 Department stores are a budget-friendly place to starting your dress shopping.
 Most every department store has a prom/formal dress section filled with beautiful white dresses.
 This option can work particularly well for brides having a beach wedding.
 Why drop a pretty penny on a dress from a bridal shop if you’re going to be standing with your toes in the sand?
 If this is out of the question for you as a bride, consider borrowing your accessories.
 Not only will you save money, but you’ll also check “something borrowed” off your list.